Reading Room for Music, Maps and Images

 The Reading Room for Music, Maps and Images has the following equipment:

-- 1 book scanner
+- 1 book scanner (currently not available)

 Detailed information about services and fees, further locations, service times, technical support, etc. can be found here: